 What you can do in the meantime

-If you suspect you have a staph infection on your skin, keep the area clean and covered until you see your doctor so that you don't spread the bacteria.
-And, until you know whether or not you have staph, don't prepare food.
+If you suspect that you have a staph infection on your skin, keep the area clean and covered until you see your health care provider so that you don't spread the bacteria.
+And until you know whether or not you have a staph infection, don't share towels, clothing and bedding and don't prepare food for others.